How to Shift Gears on a Bike Like a Pro

 Tips for Proper Shifting

 You can implement a few shifting tips to improve your technique quickly.
-As mentioned before, smooth, anticipatory shifting helps you maintain a steady cadence and save valuable energy.
+As mentioned before, smooth, anticipatory shifting helps you maintain a steady pedaling and save valuable energy.

 When riding seated, try to maintain the highest cadence you can without bobbing around on the seat.
 For some riders, this will be 80rpm; for others, it may be as high as 100rpm.
-Maintaining a high cadence ensures efficient energy use, boosting your overall endurance and cycling performance.
+Maintaining a high pedaling rpm ensures efficient energy use, boosting your overall endurance and cycling performance.

 2. Anticipate the Road/Trail Ahead